-Praise God from Whom All Blessings Flow
+Praise God from Whom

 This one-verse hymn is also known as Doxology.
 The word doxology comes from two Greek words, doxa, which means glory, and logos, which means word.
 So a doxology is literally "a word of glory."
 We sing doxologies to give glory or praise to God.